 Offer the fastest, most cost-efficient funding option and start using VoPay’s e-Transfer for Business solution today.

 Easily automate recurring payments or request money owed with just an email.
 Go one step further and take control over your cash flow with real-time funding and eliminating cheque processing times.
-VoPay’s e-Transfer for Business is Canada’s fastest-growing payment solution.
-With seamless integration and single-click checkout, it is a simple and secure way for businesses to move money in real time.
+Interac e-Transfer for Business is Canada’s fastest-growing payment solution.
+With seamless integration and single-click checkout, it is a simple and secure way for businesses to move money in real-time.

 Want to know more?
-Check out our e-Transfer for Business FAQ, or contact a payment specialist today!
+Contact a payment specialist today!